NLnetLabs/routinator/doc/manual/source/configuration.rst

 command line.
 There are several considerations with regards to how you've installed and how you intend to use Routinator, which we'll cover below.

-Routinator Installed From a Package
+Setup When Installed From a Package
 -----------------------------------

 The installation script will set up Routinator to run as the user